 6. Estimating the Burden and Cost of the Collection

 Table 9 documents the computation of individual burdens for the recordkeeping and reporting requirements applicable to the industry for the subpart included in this ICR.
 The individual burdens are expressed under standardized headings believed to be consistent with the concept of ‘Burden’ under the Paperwork Reduction Act.
 Where appropriate, specific tasks and major assumptions have been identified.
-Responses to this information collection are mandatory.

 6(a) Estimating Respondent Burden